-Adult breakouts tend to be more infrequent.
+Adult breakouts tend to be more infrequent than teenage breakouts.
 Thus, it’s normal to question why you have perfectly clear skin for weeks, then one day a blemish appears out of nowhere.
 Is it from stress?
 Is it from not washing your face?
 Is it diet related?
 Is it from your dirty cell phone?
 PMS?
 The answer isn’t always easy to find.
 However, if you still get occasional blemishes, ask yourself these 11 questions and you just might find the solution—once and for all.

 #1 Do you touch your face often?